Guide to Maryland Trusts

 Common Questions Regarding Trusts:

-How do I create a trust?
+How do I make a trust in Md.?

 You create a trust by creating a trust agreement, which will give the terms of the trust, name the trustees, designate the powers and obligations of the trustees, name the beneficiaries, and provide for distributions.
 In addition, the trust will need to be funded with assets either immediately or at some point in the future.